-Justin Bieber Refuses To Say Ex Selena Gomez’s Name Around Fiancée Hailey Baldwin, Wants Her To ‘Feel Secure’
+Justin Bieber Refuses To Say Selena Gomez’s Name Around Fiancee Hailey Baldwin, Wants Her To ‘Feel Secure’

 “Hailey really notices how much he loves her too.
 She appreciates that Justin no longer really hangs out with any of the Jenner sisters or talks to Kourtney anymore.
 Justin is doing his best to make Hailey feel good about their future together despite his ex’s lurking and it helps cause Hailey feels happy about their life together,” the source added.

-It might seem odd to fans that Baldwin is apparently throwing Kylie and Kendall Jenner and Kourtney Kardashian into this mix, but as fans might remember, the “Somebody To Love” singer used to hang out with Kylie and Kendall quite a bit and soon enough there was much speculation that the relationship between the “Never Say Never” singer and Kendall went beyond friendship.
+It might seem odd to fans that Baldwin is apparently throwing Kylie and Kendall Jenner and Kourtney Kardashian into this mix, but as fans might remember, the “Somebody To Love” singer used to hang out with Kylie and Kendall quite a bit, and there was much speculation that the relationship between the “Never Say Never” singer and Kendall went beyond friendship.

-It gets a bit more complicated as Kendall and Bieber’s fiancée have been friends for a long time as they are both in the modeling industry.
+It gets a bit more complicated as Kendall and Bieber’s fiancée have been friends for a long time, as they are both in the modeling industry.

-At the same time, Bieber and Kardashian were rumored to have had a brief fling and now that the Keeping Up With the Kardashians star is back on the market following her split with Younes Bendjima after two years of dating, it was rumored that the mother of three would go after Bieber “in a heartbeat” as their supposed fling way more “serious” than originally thought.
+At the same time, Bieber and Kourtney Kardashian were rumored to have had a brief fling, and now that the Keeping Up With the Kardashians star is back on the market following her split with Younes Bendjima after two years of dating, it was rumored that the mother-of-three would go after Bieber “in a heartbeat,” as their supposed fling way more “serious” than originally thought.

-However, single or not, many fans will agree that Baldwin has nothing to worry about when it comes to Gomez, Kardashian or Jenner as Bieber has shown she is the woman he wants to spend the rest of life with.
+However, single or not, many fans will agree that Baldwin has nothing to worry about when it comes to Gomez, Kardashian, or Jenner, as Bieber has shown she is the woman he wants to spend the rest of life with.